THE DOCTORAL PROGRAM IN PHILOSOPHY

 The department's restrictions governing support are as follows:

-2. Restrictions on support in the 5th year.
-Students shall not receive a ninth term of support without having achieved candidacy, and shall not receive a tenth term of support without having an approved prospectus.
+2. Restrictions on support in the 5th year and beyond.
+Students shall not receive a ninth term of support without having achieved Candidacy, and shall not receive an eleventh term of support without having an approved prospectus.

 3. Deferral of support.
 Support guarantees are issued for specific years.
 Students must petition the Graduate Studies Committee to defer all or part of a support guarantee.

 4. The Ten Term Rule.
-This rule, administered by the College of Literature, Sciences, and the Arts, limits graduate students to 10 terms of support from LSA General Funds.
-This includes regular term GSI appointments and some fellowships, but not summer GSI appointments, Rackham Fellowships, or support derived from Philosophy Department endowment funds.
+This rule, administered by the College of Literature, Sciences, and the Arts, limits graduate students to 10 AY terms of GSI support from LSA General Funds.
+This includes regular term GSI appointments, but not summer GSI appointments.
 For more information, consult LSA's webpage on the Ten Term Rule.
 Departmental teaching support beyond the 6th year may be provided only if the Ten Term Rule does not prevent a student from receiving a GSI appointment and the department needs more graduate student instructors than can be found from those who have not exhausted their guaranteed support.